KettlePay App

 Architecture

-The app is three tabs — Home, Activity, Me — and nothing more.
+The app is three tabs and nothing more: Home, Activity, Me.
 The money actions aren’t destinations you navigate to; they’re full-screen flows that launch from Home and drop the tab bar so you always know you’re mid-action.
 Activity is the ledger and the in/out chart.
 Keeping the surface this small is what lets a first-time user trust it.

 Trust is the product